You live in an open carry state. You can carry a gun — handgun or long gun — openly just about anywhere you want. Okay, but should you?

 As far as anything from the real world that would suggest an argument against open carry, there have been a few isolated incidents where an open carrier was targeted by a small group of hoodlums, bashed about the head and shoulders and deprived of their firearm.
 It has happened, but it’s very rare.

-I believe everyone should be able to open or concealed carry as they wish.
+I believe everyone should be able to carry openly or concealed as they wish.
 Some people choose the former, some the latter, and neither bothers me.
-So long as a person isn’t legally prohibited from possessing a gun, and is doing it in a safe, responsible manner, I don’t care.
+So long as a person isn’t legally prohibited from possessing a gun and is doing it in a safe, responsible manner, I don’t care.

 I wouldn’t want open carry to be legally prohibited, and I would strongly urge anyone to vote against initiatives or candidates that mean to do so.
 But not everybody thinks the same way I do.

 Look, not everyone is comfortable around guns.
 In fact, some folks want gun control measures so restrictive that no one would be able to have guns except the police or the military…and some folks even want to disarm the cops.